 Start with methane gas (CH4), and form a plasma with hydrogen (H).

-Add a disc made up of 15-30 diamond seeds and place into the microwave reactor.
+Add a disc made up of 15-30 diamond seeds (small pieces of natural diamond) and place into the microwave reactor.

 For an exceptional gemstone, adjust the temperature in the chamber to between 900 and 1200°C.

 The activated carbon-hydrogen species attaches itself to the seed atom.
 This process repeats itself endlessly for 21-28 days to replicate the crystal structure of the diamond seed crystal in three dimensions.

 iPad alerts notify technicians that the grown diamonds are ready for removal.
 The 15-30 rectangular shaped gems are removed from the reactor and sent to a gemologist for cutting.